 The text is chosen on the basis of a vote by representatives of the humanities faculty on the Humanities Steering Committee.
 We try to choose a book which is both accessible to, but a challenge for, professors in the humanities and social sciences.
 In the past, many faculty members in various disciplines have adopted the text for use in a variety of courses.
 The result has been that a vast proportion of our students has had the book specifically assigned to them during a particular semester.
 In previous years this has been quite successful in promoting a community conversation on a very high level.

 The symposium is typically held in March of each year.
 Two days during the official symposium week are set aside for Loyola student/faculty colloquia.
 During each scheduled class period, faculty bring their classes to McManus Theatre.
 These colloquia have traditionally been led by panels composed of three or four faculty members from different disciplines.
 Each panelist provides a brief precis of his or her ideas about the text, and poses some questions for discussion.
 The format is fairly informal, meant to stimulate the participation of students, and aims to engage the text across narrow disciplinary boundaries.
+This year, for the first time, the 4th Floor Program Room in the Andrew White Student Center will also be available for faculty-student breakout sessions during both days, providing other opportunities for more personal engagement with the text.
 The symposium is capped by a public lecture by a keynote speaker.
 The vitality of Loyola’s intellectual life is dramatically enhanced by widespread participation in the symposium.

 Student commenting at student-faculty colloquium